-BTS-1110 Biblical Literature and Themes
+- BTS-1110 Biblical Literature and Themes

-BTS-1120 Encountering the Bible
+- BTS-1120 Encountering the Bible

-BTS-1130 Introducing Jesus - An Overview of the Christian Bible
+- BTS-1130 Introducing Jesus An Overview of the Christian Bible

-One of the following:

-BTS-2000 Introduction to Christianity
+- BTS-2000 Introduction to Christianity

-BTS-2420 Exploring Christian Spirituality
+- BTS-2420 Exploring Christian Spirituality

-BTS-2550 History of Christianity
+- BTS-2550 History of Christianity

-BTS-2720 Theologies of the Global South
+- BTS-2720 Theologies of the Global South

-BTS-2750 Introduction to Christian Ethics
+- BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and Theological Studies
+- Twelve credit hours of electives in Biblical and Theological Studies

 Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours

-Social Science-6 credit hours

-Science-6 credit hours
+- Science-6 credit hours

-Practicum-6 credit hours
+- Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+- Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

-Major Requirements:

-A minimum of 54 credit hours A minimum of 42 credit hours at the 2000-level and above, including 24 credit hours at the 3000-level and above, of which at least 6 credit hours are at the 4000-level A theme proposed by the student around which the courses selected for the major cohere General electives:
+- A minimum of 42 credit hours at the 2000-level and above, including 24 credit hours at the 3000-level and above, of which at least 6 credit hours are at the 4000-level - A theme proposed by the student around which the courses selected for the major cohere

-A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may

-- simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
-This program requires a minimum of seventy-two hours at the 2000-level or above. - 3.
-This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, media skills, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
+- A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
+This program requires a minimum of seventy-two hours at the 2000-level or above. - This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, media skills, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 This program may include a maximum of fifty-four credit hours in Biblical and Theological Studies.

-12.3.
-Interdisciplinary Studies, Combined Major, Four-Year Admission Requirements Minimum GPA of 2.0 over 30 credit hours Application in writing to the Curriculum Committee by the beginning of the third year, providing a theme and a proposed list of courses for inclusion in the major with a statement demonstrating the coherence and relevance of the theme selected Graduation Requirements:
+13.3.
+Interdisciplinary Studies, Combined Major, Four-Year

+Minimum GPA of 2.0 over 30 credit hours Application in writing to the Curriculum Committee by the beginning of the third year, providing a theme and a proposed list of courses for inclusion in the major with a statement demonstrating the coherence and relevance of the theme selected

-120 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours Residency Requirements:
+- 120 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours

-60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 30 credit hours of the courses presented for the major Core Curriculum Requirements:
+60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program

+- 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 30 credit hours of the courses presented for the major